Mean and Minimum of Independent Random Variables: Proof of Theorem : i.i.d. case

 Notice that $F:\R_+ \to (0,1]$ is right-continuous and non-increasing (with $F(0)=1$ and $F(\infty)=0$) and that $g:[0,\infty)\to [0,\infty)$ is right-continuous and non-decreasing (with $g(0)=0$ and $g(\infty)=\infty$).

 {\bf Lebesgue-Stieltjes measure.} Since $g$ is non-decreasing, it defines a Borel measure $|\cdot|_g$ (called the \emph{$g$-Lebesgue-Stieltjes measure} or just the \emph{$g$-measure}).
-This measure is determined by its operation on intervals, that is: $|[\al,\beta]|_g=g(\beta)-g(\al-)$ for any $0\le \al\le \beta$.
-It is possible to compute $|L|_g$ for any measurable set $L$ via the following formula.
+This measure is determined by its operation on intervals, that is: $|[\al,\beta]|_g=g(\beta)-g(\al-)$ for any $0\le \al\le \beta$. {It is possible to estimate $|A|_g$ for any measurable set $A$ using the following lemma}.